 Some people may find the dietary changes sufficient however usually its more effective (ie quicker) to support the process.
 The first stage in my program uses a low allergenic Rice Protein which has liver support in the form of Silymarin (Milk Thistle) plus digestive enzymes and a detoxifying green powder.
 The second stage is individual with several options based on what presenting symptoms dominate – gut symptoms usually require more of an anti-parasitic protocol to remove bad bacteria whereas hormonal symptoms usually benefit from more liver support.
 There is no one size fits all in detox and its preferable to do a program which is tailored to your needs.

 So what do you think?
 Are you ready to make some changes to enjoy better health?

-Christine Pope lectures at Nature Care College, speaks for PDP and ATMS and practices at Elemental Health at St Ives.
+Christine Pope was previously a Head of Nutrition at Nature Care College, speaks for ATMS and practices at Elemental Health at St Ives.
 Appointments can be made on 8084 0081.